Learn how to migrate from Subversion (SVN) to Git, including history

 Configure a migration environment on a local workstation and install the following software:

-You will also need to create a Git repository for your organization to host the converted SVN repository, you may follow Create a new Git repo in your project
+You'll also need to create a Git repository for your organization to host the converted SVN repository, you may follow Create a new Git repo in your project

 Convert the source SVN repository to a local Git repository

 The goal of this step is to convert the source Subversion repository to a local bare Git repository.
-A bare Git repository does not have a local working checkout of files that can be changed, instead it only contains the repository's history and the metadata about the repository itself.
+A bare Git repository doesn't have a local working checkout of files that can be changed, instead it only contains the repository's history and the metadata about the repository itself.
 This is the recommended format for sharing a Git repository via a remote repository hosted on a service like Azure Repos.

 Tip